European shares slip off highs as autos fall and Greek worries linger

 CHINESE BID LIFTS PIRELLI

-Greek bonds and stocks won some respite last week after Tsipras assured European Union creditors he would soon present a full set of economic reforms to help release the cash.

-Yet with deposits flowing out of Greek banks and the government set to run out of money in coming weeks, Tsipras is losing time to persuade EU partners to release the funds.

-Shares in Pirelli rose 1.8 percent after China National Chemical Corp agreed to buy the iconic Italian tyre maker in a 7.1 billion euro ($7.7 billion) deal.
+Shares in Pirelli rose 2 percent after China National Chemical Corp agreed to buy the Italian tyre maker, the world's fifth largest, in a 7.1 billion euro ($7.66 billion) deal.

-Gary Paulin, co-founder of equity brokerage Aviate Global, said Europe was still "the place to be" given new economic stimulus measures undertaken by the European Central Bank.
+Gary Paulin, co-founder of equity brokerage Aviate Global, said Europe was still "the place to be" for investors given new economic stimulus measures undertaken by the European Central Bank.

-"While we have had some big inflows into Europe these past few weeks, we are still a long way from reversing the cumulative outflows seen since the crisis began," he said.
+"While we have had some big inflows into Europe these past few weeks, we are still a long way from reversing the cumulative outflows seen since the crisis began.
+As such, talk of Europe being ... near a 'top' may be a little premature," he said.

 Europe bourses in 2015: link.reuters.com/pap87v